Elsayed-Rady-Elsayed/ENTERTABASSESSMENT/README.md

 ## Getting Started

-First, run the development server:
+to download and run the project in the your localhost:

 ```
 git clone https://github.com/Elsayed-Rady-Elsayed/ENTERTABASSESSMENT.git